Netherlands election: PM Rutte's party on track to win most seats | DW | 17.03.2021

 "This shows that the Netherlands trusts the VVD and Mark Rutte to continue in this unprecedented crisis,'' VVD lawmaker Sophie Hermans said.

-Normally the most reliable of gauges for an election result, the exit poll for this vote has a greater margin for error, according to Ipsos, who conducted the research.
+Normally the most reliable of gauges for an election result, the exit poll for this vote has a greater margin for error, according to Ipsos, who conducted the research for NOS.

 Ipsos said the uncertainty caused by voting in the COVID-19 pandemic meant that there could be "a difference of two seats per party.
 A difference of more than two seats cannot be completely ruled out,'' Ipsos said in a statement.